 “The riches are in the niches,” as the saying goes.
 The problem is that not all niches are great choices.
 If you want to build a successful online lifestyle business, you need to find a niche that’s profitable.
-Here’s how to find your niche and confirm its profitability so you can storm onto the scene and build a breakout business.
+Here’s how to find your niche so you can direct all your marketing efforts toward it and build a breakout business.

 So, you want to build a profitable online business, do you?